superJoban/Final-Project/README.md

 #Getting Started

 All you have to do to start this game is to run it.
 The rest of it will be handled via the program we coded.
+When the user runs the game, the menu button will pop up where the user can choose from the 3 options displayed: Play, options, and Credits.
+For demo 2, the only option that works is the Play button.
+The user must click the play button to start the game.

 #Prerequisites